AuroraStorm-sw/Inspired-Ink/README.md

 - Add a word counter to the Ink posts so users can see how long the posts are in the post overview.
 This idea was put to the side due to the deadline.
 - Add a short backstory about each writing style's origin on the category pages.
-- Add function for user to view all their own Inks and others' Inks
+- Add function for user to view all their own Inks and others' Inks by clicking on their username
+- Change so that users can't like their own Inks

 # Deployment